nham/wabbo/essays/aa_trees/index.md

 ## AA trees

-A **red-black tree** is a binary search tree with the following properties:
+A **red-black tree** is a kind of binary search tree.
+Each node in the tree has a color, either red or black, and there are two kinds of nodes:

- 1. Each node in the tree is assigned a color, either red or black
+ - leaf node: always black, contains no data
- 2. In addition to a color, any internal (non-leaf) node has a key, a value, and pointers to its children.
-Also, the set of all keys has some (total) ordering on it.
+ - internal node: can be red or black, has both a key and a value (the set of all keys must have an ordering on it, just like with binary search trees)

- 3. Leaf nodes have neither key nor value, and must be black
+In addition, the following rules must be adhered to:

- 4. The root node is black
+ 1. The root node is black
- 5. Every red node has two children, and both are black
+ 2. Every red node has two children, and both are black
- 6. For any node $n$ and for any descendents $d$ and $e$ of $n$, the path $n \to d$ and the path $n \to e$ have the same number of black nodes
+ 3. For any node $n$ and for any descendents $d$ and $e$ of $n$, the path $n \to d$ and the path $n \to e$ have the same number of black nodes

 Red-black trees are one instance of a class of data structures called [self-balancing binary search trees](http://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).